lipemat/go-live-update-urls/readme.txt

 Goes through entire site and replaces all instances of an old URL with a new one.
 Used most often when changing the domain of your site.

+Automatically detects and handles special domain circumstances to give you an accurate update every time without side effects.

 **Developed and supported by <a href="https://onpointplugins.com/go-live-update-urls/" target="_blank">OnPoint Plugins</a>.**

 ### Features